1. Preparations before the event

 - As the organiser, send reminders to prompt participants to register

 - Four to two working days prior to the meeting, send an email to participants with meeting logistics and any other relevant information.
 This needs to be coordinated with the organiser and events team

-- Reminder of the meeting on the day before the meeting, or if a half-day event, then 1-2 hours before the meeting.
+- Send a reminder of the meeting 24 hours before the meeting, or if a half-day event, then 2 hours before the meeting.

 After the meeting

-- Coordinate the downloading of the attendee list and archive it to ensure attention to local GDPR guidelines and policies
+- Coordinate the downloading of the attendee list and archive it to ensure attention to Event's privacy statment

 - Send out a feedback survey (see below)